How the Southwest Companion Pass Changed My Life

 Can you relate?

 Flash forward three years and boy have things changed!
-Since fall 2015, my family of four (I have two school-age boys) has traveled to: San Diego; Naples/Marco Island, Florida; Anaheim, California; Sonoma, California; Chicago (multiple times by car); New York City; Beaver Creek (twice), Denver, Telluride, Aspen and Colorado Springs, Colorado; and Orlando.
+Since fall 2015, my family of four (I have two school-age boys) has traveled to: San Diego; Naples/Marco Island, Florida; Anaheim, California; Sonoma, California; Chicago (multiple times by car); New York City; Beaver Creek (twice), Denver, Telluride, Aspen and Colorado Springs, Colorado; Orlando and Utah’s National Parks by way of Las Vegas.

-We currently have airline tickets booked for: Las Vegas from where we will drive to Bryce Canyon and Zion National Parks; Dublin, Ireland, from where we will fly to France and take a train into Italy; and Denver from where we will drive to Beaver Creek, Estes Park and Telluride, Colorado.
+We currently have airline tickets booked for: Dublin, Ireland, from which we will fly to France and take a train into Italy; Denver from which we will drive to Beaver Creek, Estes Park and Telluride, Colorado; and San Diego for Comic Con!
 And that’s just through the summer…

 My children are now seasoned flyers and understand how to travel without being giant whiners (that’s an entirely different post!) and we have literally opened up the world to them!
 I think there is no better gift to give kids than travel.
 We want to inspire in them a love of adventure, of trying new things, of talking with people they don’t know and being uncomfortable with something different.
 I hope I have instilled in them the travel bug that they will carry with them throughout life.

-We’ve done all sorts of amazing things like hiked to monstrous waterfall in Colorado, attended a Pearl Jam concert in Telluride, kayaked through sea caves in San Diego, zip-lined down Vail Mountain, jet-skied through the Everglades, watched a Cubs game at Wrigley Field in a luxury suite, visited the 9/11 Memorial & Museum and sat in second row seats at “School of Rock” in New York City, ridden umpteen rides at Walt Disney World, explored every detail of the Magical World of Harry Potter at Universal Orlando, stayed in amazing hotels around the U.S., biked Californa Wine Country, and so much more!
+We’ve done all sorts of amazing things like hiked to a monstrous waterfall in Colorado, attended a Pearl Jam concert in Telluride, kayaked through sea caves in San Diego, zip-lined down Vail Mountain, jet-skied through the Everglades, watched a Cubs game at Wrigley Field in a luxury suite, visited the 9/11 Memorial & Museum and sat in second row seats at “School of Rock” in New York City, ridden umpteen rides at Walt Disney World, explored every detail of the Magical World of Harry Potter at Universal Orlando, hiked gorgeous national and state parks in Utah, stayed in amazing hotels around the U.S., biked California Wine Country, and so much more!

 I say all this not to brag, but to inspire you about what is possible with just a few simple steps.
 If I can do it as a busy mom and business owner, YOU CAN TOO!